Construction Management (AAS)

 Graduates of the program qualify for a range of positions in the construction field: small business owners, building materials representatives, construction supervisors, estimators, and entrepreneurs.
 Some students may decide to further their education in management, architectural, or civil engineering.
 Graduates who expect to run their own construction companies are encouraged to explore continuing their educational path in Vermont Tech’s bachelor’s degree program.

-Students with an Associate of Applied Science in Construction Management will be able to:
+A student with an Associate of Applied Science in Construction Management will be able to:

 - Communicate construction materials and methods using graphical symbols, drafting practice, and CAD